Adaptive Optical Multi-Spectral Matrix Approach for Label-free High-resolution Imaging through Complex Scattering Media: Scattering Matrix Tomography

 A direct optimization, however, performs poorly when the scattering is sufficiently strong that signals from the target are initially buried under the speckled multiple-scattering background (Fig.~\ref{fig:optimization}a--f).
-This happens because (1) the problem is high-dimensional and nonconvex with numerous poor local optima, (2) the large number of parameters in $\theta(\omega)$, $\phi_{\rm in}(\bf k_{\rm in})$, and $\phi_{\rm out}(\bf k_{\rm out})$ in the many zones can lead to overfitting, and (3) the optimization may inadvertently enhance unintended contributions like the speckled background instead of signals from a target at the specified position ${\bf r}$.
-To overcome these challenges, we employ five strategies to regularize the problem, lower its dimension, and guide the search away from poor local optima associated with unintended contributions (Supplementary Sect.~III\,E--F): (i) Restrict $\theta(\omega)$ to a third-order polynomial~\cite{wojtkowski2004ultrahigh,2016_Hillmann_srep}. (ii) Expand $\phi_{\rm in}(\bf k_{\rm in})$ and $\phi_{\rm out}(\bf k_{\rm out})$ in Zernike polynomials~\cite{noll1976zernike,adie2012computational,2015_Shemonski_nphoton,2016_Hillmann_srep,2021_Liu_BOE,2021_Hampson_NRMP_review}. (iii) First optimize $\phi_{\rm in/out}$ over the full volume and then progressively optimize over smaller zones while using the previous $\phi_{\rm in/out}$ as the initial guess. (iv) Truncate the scattering matrix to within the respective spatial zone to avoid overfitting. (v) Increase the number of Zernike terms as we progress to smaller zones, since the low-order terms correct for slowly varying aberrations with a large isoplanatic volume, while the high-order terms correct for the sharp variations from localized scattering with a small isoplanatic volume.
-These strategies work together to enable an effective optimization (Fig.~\ref{fig:optimization}g--k).
+This happens because (1) the problem is high-dimensional and nonconvex with numerous poor local optima, and (2) the large number of parameters in $\theta(\omega)$, $\phi_{\rm in}(\bf k_{\rm in})$, and $\phi_{\rm out}(\bf k_{\rm out})$ in the many zones can lead to overfitting, where the optimization inadvertently enhances unintended contributions like the speckled background instead of signals from a target at the intended position ${\bf r}$, (3) {the strong quasi-random multiple scattering signals lead to phase errors in the wavefront correction.} {To mitigate these issues, we employ five strategies to guide the search, avoiding the poor local optima, overfitting, and the phase errors caused by multiple scattering (Supplementary Sect.~III\,E--F): (i) Regularize $\theta(\omega)$ to a third-order polynomial~\cite{wojtkowski2004ultrahigh} to avoid overfitting. {(ii) Regularize $\phi_{\rm in}(\bf k_{\rm in})$ and $\phi_{\rm out}(\bf k_{\rm out})$ each to a Zernike polynomial~\cite{2021_Hampson_NRMP_review, 2007_Debarre} with a controlled number of terms to avoid overfitting and errors by multiple scattering.} {(iii) First optimize $\phi_{\rm in/out}$ over the full volume and then progressively optimize over smaller zones while using the previous $\phi_{\rm in/out}$ as the initial guess to efficiently exploit the spatial correlation of sample-induced aberrations, avoiding suboptimal local optima.} (iv) Truncate the scattering matrix to within the respective spatial zone to avoid overfitting. (v) Increase the number of Zernike terms as we progress to smaller zones, since the low-order terms correct for slowly varying aberrations with a large isoplanatic volume, while the high-order terms correct for the fast varying aberrations with a small isoplanatic volume.} With these strategies, we find corrections $\theta(\omega)$, $\phi_{\rm in}(\bf k_{\rm in})$, and $\phi_{\rm out}(\bf k_{\rm out})$ that clearly reveal the target (Fig.~\ref{fig:optimization}g--k) even though {the initial image was overwhelmed by speckles due to strong multiple scattering} despite triple gating (Fig.~\ref{fig:optimization}a).